Skip to Main Content

 How does a bank business loan work?

-Business owners apply for the loan through a bank.
+Business owners apply for the business loan through a bank.
 If the application is approved, the bank lends a certain amount of money to the small business, which business owners then repay over the term in addition to fees and interest.

 Lenders may require a business owner to provide an asset or assets which will act as collateral to secure the loan.
 When you provide business collateral, you may receive lower rates or longer repayment terms.